-Jamie Anderson has already won gold in South Korea and the 2018 Winter Games haven't even begun yet.
-At the official Olympic snowboarding slopestyle test event in PyeongChang last February, the 27-year-old from South Lake Tahoe reminded everyone that this is her sport by producing a complicated collection of twists, jumps, and tricks to earn top honors.
-Being the first and only athlete to win Olympic gold in this discipline, which debuted nearly four years ago in Sochi, Russia, means she sort of owns it.
+For two Winter Olympic Games running, Jamie Anderson has reminded everyone that women’s slopestyle snowboarding is her event by producing a complicated collection of twists, jumps, and tricks to earn top honors.
+Being the first and only athlete to win Olympic gold in this discipline, at its Olympic debut nearly eight years ago in Sochi, Russia—and then again at the 2018 Games in PyeongChang, Korea—means she sort of owns it.

 It's no secret that her hometown has been instrumental in making her a champion, which is why she launched the Jamie Anderson Foundation in 2013 to help youth pursue their athletic dreams.
-In four years the foundation has already helped more than 30 winter sports athletes, providing them gear, season passes, and even financial aid to travel for competitions.
+The foundation has helped more than 30 winter sports athletes, providing them gear, season passes, and even financial aid to travel for competitions.

-The 13-time Winter X Games medalist returns to her old shredding grounds as often as possible—there's nothing like being home to inspire her to dream big.
-Anderson is looking to dominate in the snowboard big air event, newly added to the Olympics for 2018.
+The more than 20-time Winter X Games medalist returns to her old shredding grounds as often as possible—there's nothing like being home to inspire her to dream big.
 She shared her favorite things about the Golden State below.

 Where do you live?
 South Lake Tahoe

-Why there?
+Why do you live in South Lake Tahoe?
 I am one of eight siblings.
 We all grew up in South Lake Tahoe, skiing and snowboarding at Sierra-at-Tahoe Mountain.
 My mom home-schooled me so that I could spend most days snowboarding at Sierra with my siblings.
 It is where I started my Olympic dreams.

 What is the biggest misperception about Californians?
 That we don't work hard.
 We just know how to find balance.

 What is the stereotype that most holds true?
 That everyone is following a dream.
 So many Californians find something they’re passionate about and really pursue it.